Wendzz/sumOfDigits-py/README.md

-# sumOfDigits-py
+# sumOfDigits-py Test Upload

 #Enter in a number and the digit(s) will be added together.
-#Best if executed in an IDE like IDLE.
+Best if executed in an IDE like IDLE.